resir014/resir014.github.io/_posts/2015-06-25-blocked-by-the-man-himself.md

 <blockquote class="twitter-tweet"><p>AHAHAHAHAHAHAHAHAHA <a href="http://t.co/lmqLCk6V9J">pic.twitter.com/lmqLCk6V9J</a></p>— ️ (@resir014) <a href="https://twitter.com/resir014/status/613936272751460352">25 Jun 2015</a></blockquote>

-Now, I know I've been heckling him quite a lot on Twitter lately on his remark about "fast internet" in Indonesia, and this whole thing most likely went down without a fight, but although a dick move, the idea of pissing someone off with my opinions can sometimes feel rewarding.
+Now, I know I've been heckling him quite a lot on Twitter lately on his remark about "fast internet" in Indonesia, and this whole thing most likely went down without a fight[^fn-1], but although a dick move, the idea of pissing someone off with my opinions can sometimes feel rewarding.

 In other words, good game Tiffy.
 Good game.